-44 The development of a project conceptual model during the planning phase of the project can be a useful tool for identifying the critical processes and data to be developed and evaluated in the assessment.
+4.4 The development of a project conceptual model during the planning phase of the project can be a useful tool for identifying the critical processes and data to be developed and evaluated in the assessment.
 The level of effort involved in developing a conceptual model will be determined by the needs of the project.
-A conceptual model is a written description or graphical representation of predicted relationships between receptors or resources in the environment (e.g. animals, plants, humans, human activities such as navigation) and the sources of effect or impact to which they may be exposed during the dredging and disposal operations.
-As a planning and decision-support tool, conceptual models can help dredged material managers, risk assessors, and regulators define the key elements of a project, contaminants of concern, sensitive organisms or activities (e.g. fish, shorebirds, humans, commercial fishing) in the environment that could be exposed and adversely affected by the project, and what processes and exposure pathways could potentially lead to the risk or adverse impact.
-Additional information about conceptual models and their use in sediments assessments, including examples, can be found in PIANC (2006a), Cura et al. (1999), and Bridges et al. (2005).
+A conceptual model is a written description or graphical representation of predicted relationships between receptors or resources in the environment (e.g. animals, plants, humans, human activities such as navigation) and the sources of effect or impact to which they may be exposed during dredging and disposal operations.
+As a planning and decision-support tool, conceptual models can help dredged material managers, risk assessors, and regulators define the key elements of a project, contaminants of concern, sensitive organisms or activities (e.g. fish, shorebirds, humans, commercial fishing) in the environment that could be exposed and adversely affected by the project, as well as what processes and exposure pathways could potentially lead to adverse impacts.
+Additional information about conceptual models and their use in sediment assessments, including examples, can be found in PIANC (2006b), Cura et al. (1999), and Bridges et al. (2005).